 Loss of Waters of the US: Waters of the US that include the filled area and other waters that are permanently adversely affected by flooding, excavation, or drainage because of the regulated activity.
 Permanent adverse effects include permanent above-grade, at-grade, or below-grade fills that change an aquatic area to dry land, increase the bottom elevation of a waterbody, or change the use of a waterbody.
 The acreage of loss of waters of the US is the threshold measurement of the impact to existing waters for determining whether a project may qualify for an NWP; it is not a net threshold that is calculated after considering compensatory mitigation that may be used to offset losses of aquatic functions and values.
 The loss of stream bed includes the linear feet of stream bed that is filled or excavated.
-Impacts to ephemeral streams are not included in the linear foot limits of NWPs 39, 40, 42, and 43.
-Water of the US temporarily filled, flooded, excavated, or drained, but restored to preconstruction contours and elevations after construction, are not included in the measurement of loss of waters of waters of the US.
+Impacts to ephemeral streams are not included in the linear foot measurement of loss of stream bed for the purpose of determining compliance with the linear foot limits of NWPs 39, 40, 42, and 43.
+Water of the US temporarily filled, flooded, excavated, or drained, but restored to preconstruction contours and elevations after construction, are not included in the measurement of loss of waters of the US.

 Non-tidal Wetland: A non-tidal wetland is a wetland (i.e., a water of the US) that is not subject to the ebb and flow of tidal waters.
-The definition of a wetland can be found at 33 CFR 328.3(b) Non-tidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).
+The definition of a wetland can be found at 33 CFR 328.3(b).
+Non-tidal wetlands contiguous to tidal waters are located landward of the high tide line (i.e., spring high tide line).